FTC-9974-THOR/ThorCore/README.md

 version of the NDK and CMake.

 ***
-For additional information, submit an issue or DM @fortraan#2768 on Discord (note that you'll have to be in the FTC Discord server to do so).
+For additional information, submit an issue or DM @fortraan on Discord (note that you'll have to be in the FTC Discord server to do so).
 ***
-*ThorCore v0.5.1*
+*ThorCore v1.0.0*